kevin-hinz/azure-devops-labs/labs/vstsextend/sonarcloud/readme.md

    ![Create pipeline](images/1/azure-create-pipeline.png)

-Here you have the two options: you can configure the pipeline with either the **YAML** editor or choose to use the **Classic editor** to create a pipeline without YAML.
+Here you have two options: you can configure the pipeline with either the **YAML** editor or choose to use the **Classic editor** to create a pipeline without YAML.

 With the classic editor, you can take advantage of the pre-defined templates that were installed as part of the SonarCloud Extension above.
 With the YAML editor, you can use a separately provided YAML template file.
 We will cover both methods in this exercise, starting with the **YAML** editor.